shyfasal/A3C-recommender-system/README.md

 Splits the dataset into training and test sets, preserving the temporal order of interactions to simulate realistic recommendation scenarios.

 **Challenges**

-One limitation of MovieLens 100K is its sparsity: with only 100k ratings across nearly 1,700 movies, the user–item matrix is about 93% empty.
+One limitation of MovieLens 100K is its sparsity with only 100k ratings across nearly 1,700 movies, the user–item matrix is about 93% empty.
 This makes it difficult for collaborative filtering approaches to perform well, especially for users with very few interactions (the warm start problem).
 Another challenge is the lack of real-time interaction data — the ratings are static, so simulating an environment for reinforcement learning requires additional design choices.

 **Why MovieLens 100K?**